 How to get to Tromso on a budget – flights best prices

 To wrap up our post about how much it costs to travel to Tromso, let’s talk about getting there.
-My flight to Tromso from Sofia via Frankfurt was $500 USD roundtrip, so not outrageous, but not cheap either.

 You can also travel from Oslo to Tromso by train or bus.
 They will take longer than flying and most of the time it won’t be cheaper either.
 But in case you want to check the prices and timetables, OMIO website can help you with that.

-The total cost of a trip to Tromso, Norway
+The Total Cost of a Trip to Tromso, Norway

-For visiting Tromso on a budget, you will spend about $60 USD on accommodation a day, $150 on activities a day, and $30 on food a day.
-That totals up to $240 USD a day.
+You will spend about USD 60 on accommodation per day, USD 150 on activities a day, and USD 30 on food a day.
+That totals up to USD 240 per person per day.

-Of course, this doesn’t factor in smaller costs like inter-city transit or incidental purchases, optional things like shopping, your travel insurance or your cost of getting to Tromso.
+Of course, this doesn’t factor in smaller costs like inter-city transit or incidental purchases, optional things like shopping, your travel insurance, or your cost of getting to Tromso.

-The total cost of my trip to Tromso was about $2,500 USD including airfare, for a week there.
+The total cost of my trip to Tromso was about USD 2,500 including airfare, for a week there.
 For me, it was a fair price for a bucket list trip of a lifetime, but for others, I know it sounds expensive.

 Love this Tromso Travel Costs Guide?
 Pin it for later!!